 While we’ve spoken about the hair’s growth cycle and how the scalp is an incubator for the hair, we’ve yet to discuss the structure and composition of the hair.
 Equipped with more knowledge about your hair, you’ll be better clued up on how to care for it.
 So, what is hair made of?

-What’s your hair made up of?
+What is hair made out of?

+Have you ever wondered what is hair made of?
 As you know, your hair grows from a root, which is found at the bottom of the hair follicle.
 This root is made up of a protein known as keratin, which both your hair and nails are also made up of.

 The structure of the hair itself starts with your hair follicle – this is the bit which anchors your hair into the scalp and stops it falling out.
 It starts at the epidermis (the skin’s top layer) and extends into the dermis (the deeper layer of skin).

 The Structure of Hair Follicles

 Your hair follicles are made up of three parts: the infundibulum, the isthmus, and the inferior segment (lower follicle).
 Each one also has a sebaceous gland (which produces oil that protects the hair shaft) and very small ribbons of muscle called ‘arrector pili’ that extend from the dermis of the scalp skin to the hair follicle.